coreyferguson/generator-iso-lib/generators/app/templates/CONTRIBUTE.md

 For continuous testing in the browser:

 ```
-grunt test:browser
+grunt testBrowser
 ```

-For continuous testing in node.js:
+For continuous testing in Node.js:

 ```
-grunt test:node
+grunt testNode
 ```

 > Continuous testing does not perform other build operations such as compiling the `dist/*` bundles.
-Be sure to run a full `grunt` build before pushing to git.
+Be sure to run a full `grunt` build before pushing to npm.